Our Grant Recipients

 Beleaguered by high overhead costs due to an aging building in disrepair, Southside Child Development Center (SCDC) simply had to be fixed to continue serving the many children of low-income working families that need their high-quality care.
 Unfortunately, SCDC ceased operations in June 2016.

-If you are a nonprofit with a visionary idea, please visit our Grants Overview page to learn about our grant priorities and process.
+If you are a nonprofit with a visionary idea, please visit our Our Grants page to learn about our grant priorities and process.